cferdinandi/gmt-html-minify/README.md

-## How to Contribute

-In lieu of a formal style guide, take care to maintain the existing coding style.
-Don't forget to update the version number, the changelog (in the `readme.md` file), and when applicable, the documentation.

 ## Known Issues

 It's been reported that [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs) may [break the minifier](https://github.com/cferdinandi/html-minify/issues/2).
 This has not been consistently duplicated, nor is their a fix available, but is something to be aware of.

+Inline JavaScript also sometimes breaks when minified, so you may wish to exclude it from minification in the settings.

+## How to Contribute

+In lieu of a formal style guide, take care to maintain the existing coding style.
+Please apply fixes to both the development and production code.
+Don't forget to update the version number, and when applicable, the documentation.

 ## License

-HTML Minify is licensed under the [MIT License](http://gomakethings.com/mit/).
+The code is available under the [MIT License](LICENSE.md).